Notes on the Geography of Northern India: Calcutta

 Offices of an old tea company.
 The firm, now Indian owned, goes back to 1819.

-The sign is old; the business may or may not be defunct.
+The sign is old; the business is still operating.

 Water from a street tap.